cjc7373/bitcoin_go/README.md

 ## References
 - [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf)

+## Things which are not implemented
+- Merkle Tree
+- Scripts

 ## Issues
 - TODO: when verifying a block, need to check if an output is spent twice